jharwell/sierra/docs/src/packages.rst

 and local installations will be unnecessary except for development of SIERRA itself.

-The SIERRA package provides the following executables:
+The SIERRA PyPi package provides the following executables:

 - ``sierra-cli`` - The command line interface to SIERRA.

-The SIERRA package provides the following man pages, which can be view via ``man
-<name>``.
-Man pages are generally shorter/abridged versions of the HTML pages,
+The SIERRA PyPi package provides the following man pages, which can be viewed via ``man <name>``.
+Man pages are meant as a `reference`, and though I've tried to make them as full featured as possible, there are some aspects of SIERRA which are only documented on the online docs (e.g., the tutorials).
-and are intended as a reference, rather than being comprehensive.
 Available manpages are:

-- ``sierra-cli`` - Reference for the command line interface.
+- ``sierra-cli`` - The SIERRA command line interface.

+- ``sierra-usage`` - How to use SIERRA (everything BUT the command line interface).

-- ``sierra-rendering`` - Reference for SIERRA rendering capabilities.
+- ``sierra-platforms`` - The target platforms that SIERRA currently supports (e.g., ARGoS).

-- ``sierra`` - All manpages rolled into one.
+- ``sierra-examples`` - Examples of SIERRA usage via command line invocations demonstrating various features.

+- ``sierra-glossary`` - Glossary of SIERRA terminology to make things easier to understand.

 Installing SIERRA PyPi locally
 ------------------------------